 Anyway… I was pretty amused when I noticed that Nancy McKeon, George Clooney, and Michael Damian (he played Fly Man, and was also on The Young and the Restless for years) could have passed for siblings.
 They all had an affinity for hairspray and mousse, too.
 Have a look.

-And then, I noticed that Lisa Whelchel, who had beautiful blonde hair and tumbled in golden curls past her shoulders also got the same haircut… And she colored her hair sort of a yucky reddish blonde.
+And then, I noticed that Lisa Whelchel, who had beautiful blonde hair, that tumbled in golden curls past her shoulders, also got the same haircut… And she colored her hair sort of a yucky reddish blonde.
 It really aged her, in my opinion.
 I noticed that she wore skirts in most episodes when the show was very popular.
 Then, in the later seasons, it was dressy suits, pants with angora sweaters, and the odd dress.
 Meanwhile, poor Mindy Cohn and Kim Fields were put in really ugly, frumpy outfits.
 Thankfully, Lisa has reclaimed her “crowning glory”, as evidenced in her recent recap of her most famous role…

 I’m glad I never had a mullet… Actually, I think I had a short haircut very briefly in 1985, but it didn’t last.
 And then in the late 90s, I had a short cut.
 But then when Bill and I got together, I grew out my hair again, because he preferred it long… and, well, I HATE going to get haircuts.
 I always have.
 I haven’t seen a professional hairstylist since 2010.
 I usually cut my own hair… and often while drunk.
 No wonder I don’t like being on camera. 😉